Monochrome monitor: Clarity

 Some green screen displays were furnished with a particularly full/intense phosphor coating, making the characters very clear and sharply defined (thus easy to read) but generating an afterglow-effect (sometimes called a "ghost image") when the text scrolled down the screen or when a screenful of information was quickly replaced with another as in word processing page up/down operations.
 Other green screens avoided the heavy afterglow-effects, but at the cost of much more pixelated character images.
 The 5151, amongst others, had brightness and contrast controls to allow the user to set their own compromise.

-The ghosting effects of the now-obsolete green screens have become an eye-catching visual shorthand for computer-generated text, frequently in "futuristic" settings.
-The opening titles of the first Ghost in the Shell film and the Matrix source code of the Matrix trilogy science fiction films prominently feature computer displays with ghosting green text.
-Green text is also featured in the Swan's computer in Lost series.

 Phosphor limitations

 Monochrome monitors are particularly susceptible to screen burn (hence the advent, and name, of the screensaver), because the phosphors used are of very high intensity.

 Another effect of the high-intensity phosphors is an effect known as "ghosting", wherein a dim afterglow of the screen's contents is briefly visible after the screen has been blanked.
-This has a certain place in pop culture, as evidenced in movies such as The Matrix through its digital rain effect.

 This ghosting effect is deliberate on some monitors, known as "long persistence" monitors.
 These use the relatively long decay period of the phosphor glow to reduce flickering and eye strain.

+In popular culture

+The colour scheme, grid layout of characters, and ghosting effects of the now-obsolete monochrome CRT screens have become an eye-catching visual shorthand for computer-generated text, frequently in "futuristic" settings.
+The opening titles of the first Ghost in the Shell film and the digital rain effect of the Matrix trilogy science fiction films prominently feature computer displays with ghosting green text.

+A similar grid of amber text is used in the science fiction TV show Travelers.

+A free application for Linux terminal software called "Cool Retro Term" is available to accurately emulate old CRT Monochrome terminals for nostalgia or retrocomputing reasons.
+There is also an Xscreensaver hack called phosphor which emulates a long-persistence green screen and can be used as a terminal.